 Most situations where I have encountered this have been pretty cut-and-dried.
 If you have a written dress code, most of your employees will follow it, and on the occasion where someone dresses inappropriately, I simply helped them understand the intent of the dress code.
 It’s also helpful to give them specific examples of what “appropriate” looks like.

 Michelle, however, made this very difficult.
 Our workplace was very casual, and not only did she dress immodestly, but and her job required that she lift equipment, so it wasn’t hidden away in a cubicle.
 No one thought her attire appropriate, and it made her coworkers uncomfortable.

-When confronted (by a woman) about the situation, Michelle got very defensive.
+When confronted (by a woman) about the situation, Michelle got defensive.
 She didn’t understand why people couldn’t keep their eyes to themselves and why her comfort needed to be sacrificed for others.

 Unfortunately, it turned out that this wasn’t just an issue of appropriate dress, but of the way she viewed her team.

-Several female coworkers spoke with Michelle and put together a list of appropriate clothing, but sadly, Michelle never got to the point where she understood why she needed to change.
-She just couldn’t appreciate that this issue was a matter of respect and sacrifice for her teammates.
+Several female coworkers spoke with Michelle and put together a list of appropriate clothing, but Michelle never got to the point where she understood why she needed to change.
+She just couldn’t appreciate that this issue was a matter of respect for her teammates.
 Though she eventually (almost) complied with our dress code, I think our company culture eventually led Michelle to leave, and most folks were relieved.

 If you run into a situation like this, ask yourself about the root of the problem.
-You may find, as I did, that it’s not an issue of dress, but an issue of respect.
+You may find, as I did, that it’s not an issue of dress, but an issue of professionalism and respect.